- The FBI’s Internet Crime Complaint Center (IC3) estimates 2021 losses for business email compromise scams to be $6.9 billion.1

 Protecting against BEC scams

 Above all, educating employees is essential to minimizing the risk of BEC fraud.
 Even the best security system will fail if a company’s staff is tricked into wiring money or providing sensitive information to criminals.
-To help protect against business email compromise, businesses should consider employing the following strategies:
+To help protect against BEC, businesses should consider employing the following strategies:

 - Prohibit employees from posting work-related information on social media websites.
 BEC scammers may spend weeks or even months learning about an employee’s habits and tendencies before deploying their fraudulent email.
 A simple post about being out of the office for a short length of time could be all the information an attacker needs to pull off a scam.